Mustaq7777777/DL-Assignment-2/partB/README.md

 # Fine‑Tuning ResNet‑50 on iNaturalist‑12K (Assignment 2 Part B)

-This repository fine‑tunes a pretrained ResNet‑50 model on the iNaturalist‑12K dataset using PyTorch and Weights & Biases.
+This repository fine‑tunes a pretrained ResNet‑50 model on the iNaturalist‑12K dataset using PyTorch and Weights & Biases (W&B) for experiment tracking.

+The fine‑tuning approach used in this project follows a transfer learning strategy where all layers of the ResNet‑50 backbone are frozen, and only the final classification layer is trained.
+By freezing the pretrained layers, we retain the general visual features learned from ImageNet, while allowing the model to specialize in the specific classes of the iNaturalist‑12K dataset.
+This method is efficient, reduces the risk of overfitting, and speeds up the training process—especially beneficial when working with limited computational resources or relatively small datasets.

 ---